nikitodos/nikitodos.github.io/README.md

 Till rising and gliding out I wander’d off by myself,\
 In the mystical moist night-air, and from time to time,\
 Look’d up in perfect silence at the stars.

-Beyond these official assignments, I'm working on a new kind of air/spacecraft, a new concept of inertial nuclear reactor and a different approach to space exploration.
-Thanks to the technical skills I acquired in high school, I also designed a [telescope](https://github.com/nikitodos/starseeker) and [scaled models](https://github.com/nikitodos/3D_Collection) of famous spacecrafts.